jholdgate/Z-Prefix_App/README.md

 ## Description

-- This project is an item inventory management system.
+### This project is an item inventory management system.

-  - Managers can register/login.
+### Register/login.

     - Upon logging in, the user will be brought to an empty table where they can then input an item name, quantity and description.

-  - Add Item:
+### Add Item:

     - When user clicks submit, that data will show in the table below.

-  - Edit Item:
+### Edit Item:

     - User can then edit that data by clicking the edit pencil.
     - Once the pencil is clicked it will open the fields for that row to be edited.
     - User can then either accept those changes or discard them.

-  - Delete Item:
+### Delete Item:

     - By clicking the delet button on the right, users can delete the current row.

-  - View Item:
+### View Item:

 - Users can click the view button to see more info about that item.
 - Users can also view all items by different owners by clicking the view all button on the bottom left.
-    **When the user goes back after viewing all item history, their table will be empty.
-However they can still review their items by searching for their Last Name in the all Items table.**
+- ** When the user goes back after viewing all item history, their table will be empty.
+However they can still review their items by searching for their Last Name in the all Items table. **

-  - Visitors:
+### Visitors:

 - Have access to view a table of all items as well as select individual ones.
 - Also have the ability to search through items.

 ## Planning